17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 I hate to be an a-hole about love, but she’s not the one.
 Not yet at least.
 She’s probably not even special.
 There, I just saved you years of heartache and thousands of dollars.

-Listen up sonny… ass should be something you pursue and enjoy, not your main priority right now.
+Listen up Sonny… ass should be something you pursue and enjoy, not your main priority right now.
 Learn to be a better man for your future wife by seeing what you want and don’t want from a relationship at this moment in time.

 Bonus Tip (That’s what she said): Don’t Get Married (She didn’t say that though).
-This isn’t a relationship advice column, but I’m gonna give you some anyways.
+This isn’t a relationship advice column, but I’m gonna give you some anyway.
 Find yourself someone who inspires you to be a better person.

 Bonus Bonus Tip: Don’t have kids until you’re more mature.
 And especially don’t have kids unless you’re with the right person.
 (See above Don’t Get Married for further clarification.)

 Note that I didn’t say have kids till you’re ready.
 Cause you’re never really ready.
-You need to be able to function and stand on your own two feet first, before having to provide for someone else’s well being.
+You need to be able to function and stand on your own two feet first, before having to provide for someone else’s well-being.
 Mind you, I’m not even talking so much financially, but on a level where you can give him/her the love, understanding, and guidance needed in a crazy world.

 Easier said than done when picking the right mate to procreate with, but you should have an idea of the personality and character of the person you decide to leave your sperm in.
-Call me old fashioned.
+Call me old-fashioned.

 15) Value the experience, don’t overvalue the item.